CYLaiMDPhD/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 *Note: This repository was created to fulfill an assignment (Module 17 Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-Submitted on 2-17-22 for grading.*
+The analysis, content, and format of this report were based on the grading rubric.*

+*Module Exercises Included:*
+- *Overview of supervised machine learning*
+- *Installation and use of SciKit Learn*
+- *Use of linear regression models*
+- *Use of logistic regression models*
+- *Evaluating predictions using statics reports and confusion matrix*
+- *Use of support vector machine (SVM) models*
+- *Data preparation for machine learning including label encoding and scaling*
+- *Data resampling methods*
+  - *Oversampling*
+  - *Undersampling*
+  - *Combination Sampling with SMOTEENN*
+- *Use of decision tree classification models*
+- *Use of ensemble models*
+  - *Random Forest Classification*
+  - *Adaptive Boosting/Gradient Boosting*
+  - *Easy Ensemble*

 ## Overview
 This report presents analyses of a set of historic loan data in order to calculate credit card risk for individuals.
 Six different machine learning algorithms from the Scikit Learn module were applied to the data set and their results are compared below.
 The data set was highly imbalanced, making predictions of high risk loans more difficult.

 **Data Source:**

-Loan dataset (not included in this repository due to size) was provided as part of course materials as a csv file.
+A loan dataset with 85 features and one target was provided as part of course materials as a csv file.
+The dataset was not included in this repository due to size.

 ---